 Do you want to give back to your community and promote the inclusion of people with disabilities at the same time?

-The Arc is once again partnering with the Corporation for National and Community Service to offer $5,000 and $10,000 grants to chapters of The Arc and other nonprofit community organizations to develop MLK Day of Service projects.
+The Arc is once again partnering with the Corporation for National and Community Service to offer $5,000 – $15,000 grants to chapters of The Arc and other nonprofit community organizations to develop September 11th Day of Service and Remembrance projects.

 These projects not only meet a need in the community—they give volunteers the opportunity to develop skills, build relationships, and show that despite the perception of people with disabilities as the ones in need of service, they can and do give back to their communities.

-Keystone volunteer events must be held on the MLK Day of Service weekend (January 15 – 18, 2021).
+Keynote volunteer events must be held on the September 11, 2021 National Day of Service and Remembrance.

 Partner with a service club to recruit volunteers with and without disabilities from diverse racial and ethnic backgrounds to participate in the project.

 Work with emergency preparedness groups or local first responders (e.g., Fire, EMS, or Police departments) to train and increase community safety, preparedness, and resilience in your community in case of a disaster.